csaibalakrishna/csaibalakrishna/README.md

 ## 🚀 Highlight Projects

 ### ⚡ EV Demand Prediction using ML
-Created a machine learning model to predict electric vehicle demand across Indian counties for the next 3 years.
+Created a machine learning model to predict electric vehicle demand across counties for upcoming years.
 Used data preprocessing, feature selection, and Random Forest to output accurate, county-level forecasts based on user inputs.

 ---